I'll Never Forget What's'isname: Soundtrack

+Critical reception

+The film received mixed reviews, with critics praising individual performances while questioning its overall coherence and thematic focus.

+Several reviewers appreciated the film's ambitious scope and star performances.
+Richard Schickel wrote positively in Life magazine: "The people responsible for this movie have taken a big chance, deliberately blowing their cool in the hope that they can overpower ours.
+For me, the gamble worked."
+Leonard Maltin's 2008 Movie Guide described the film as an "excellent comedy drama".

+However, many critics found the film's execution lacking despite its potential.
+The Monthly Film Bulletin offered a mixed assessment, noting that while "this tragi-comedy is bursting with brightness and ideas," these elements were "on the whole too confused to add up to very much."
+The review particularly praised Orson Welles' performance as the advertising tycoon and Otto Heller's Technicolor photography, suggesting the film had "a distinction that probably goes beyond its deserts."

+Other critics were more dismissive of the film's 1960s sensibilities.
+Leslie Halliwell described it as a "vivid yet muddled tragi-comedy of the sixties, with splashes of sex and violence in trendy settings, a hero one really doesn't believe in, and a title which seems to have no meaning whatsoever."
+VideoHound's Golden Movie Retriever (2007) suggested that "to some tastes, this overwrought and long-unseen comedy from the swinging '60s will be completely dated with characters whose mindsets are totally alien."

+A contemporaneous review in The Kentucky Kernel summarized the film's central problem, writing that it "came off as a pessimistic reiteration of the existing war between traditions and society, and individuality and the arts.
+It sparked here and there and was just about to catch fire when something would inevitably happen to drag it back into the groove it had started for itself."

 Controversy

 In the United States, the film was denied a MPAA seal of approval due to a scene between Oliver Reed and Carol White which supposedly implied cunnilingus.
 Winner, in his audio commentary, said he considered the scene to show masturbation.
 The Catholic League inaccurately described it as "fellatio".
-Universal distributed the film through a subsidiary that was not a member of the MPAA.
-Along with a similar scene in Charlie Bubbles (1967), this helped to bring about the end of the Production Code in the US and its replacement with a ratings system.
+Universal distributed the film through Regional Film Distributors, a subsidiary that was not a member of the MPAA.
+Along with a similar scene in Charlie Bubbles (1967), this helped to bring about the end of the Production Code in the U.S. and its replacement with a ratings system.

-The film has been incorrectly named as the first mainstream film to propose the use in the dialogue of fuck.
-In fact, the BBFC certified the film after demanding the removal, or at least obscuring, of the word fucking (via the sound of a car horn) in June 1967, three months later than Ulysses, which suffered heavier cuts.
+The film has been incorrectly named as the first mainstream film to propose the use of "fuck" in dialogue.
+In fact, the BBFC certified the film after demanding the removal, or at least obscuring, of the word fucking (via the sound of a car horn) in June 1967, three months later than Ulysses (1967), which suffered heavier cuts.
 The error seems to have arisen because of a longstanding lack of easily obtainable film release date information.